Skip to content

 The decision between removing and redistributing fat is one of the most important points of the surgery.
 In many patients, especially those with a deep nasojugal groove — that depression that goes from the corner of the eye towards the cheek — the best strategy is not simply to remove the fat, but rather to reposition it.
 I release the herniated fat and shift it downwards, filling the nasojugal groove and creating a smooth transition between the eyelid and the cheek.

-This redistribution technique is particularly elegant because it solves two problems with a single manoeuvre: it eliminates the bag and fills the depression.
+This redistribution technique is particularly elegant because it treats the bag and fills the depression with a single manoeuvre.
 In other patients, where there is real excess fat without significant depressions, controlled partial removal is the most appropriate path.
 The secret lies in removing only what is necessary.
 Removing excess fat can create a skeletal and aged appearance, which is exactly the opposite of what we seek.

 The surgery is outpatient

 Transconjunctival blepharoplasty is performed under local anaesthesia with sedation, on an outpatient basis.
 You arrive at the clinic, undergo the procedure, and go home the same day.
 The average duration is forty-five minutes to one hour, depending on the complexity of the case.
-It is an extremely safe surgery when performed by an experienced plastic surgeon with a deep understanding of orbital anatomy.
+It has a favourable safety profile when performed by an experienced plastic surgeon with a deep understanding of orbital anatomy, but it remains surgery and carries risks.

 I need to be honest: transconjunctival blepharoplasty does not solve all problems of the lower eyelid.
 If you have excess skin, pronounced wrinkles, or significant muscle laxity, the transcutaneous approach (from the outside) is more suitable.
 In these cases, the traditional lower blepharoplasty allows for the removal of both fat and excess skin in a single procedure.